tagupta/CCIP-Rebase-Token/README.md

 - The admin may grant itself the role to mint and burn rebase tokens, this is a bit centralized part of the contract.
 - Let's say a user has two wallets and he has deposited liquidity using both of the wallets.
 Wallet A has an interest rate of X and wallet B has an interest rate of X - Y. If user tries to move all the funds from A to B, then the final interest rate would become X - Y.
-- Let's say a user has a wallet A with an interest rate of X. The global interest rate got changed to something less than X, say X - Y. In this scenario, if user tries to move all funds from wallet A to a brand new wallet B, then the new interest rate would become X.
+- Let's say a user has a wallet A with an interest rate of X. The global interest rate got changed to something less than X, say X - Y. In this scenario, if user tries to move all funds from wallet A to a brand new wallet B, then the new interest rate of wallet B would become X.